 Seeing a therapist is a healthy form of self care when life’s problems, emotions, losses and conflicts feel overwhelming.
-Even therapists need to see therapists!
 Therapy is a safe, non-judgmental place to discuss important issues with someone who has specialized training, knowledge, and experience.
 Over the years, I have had the opportunity to work with many amazing people facing hardship and adversity in their lives, and I truly enjoy collaborating with my client’s through this process.
-We all possess intrinsic resilience and strength to overcome adversity, but sometimes life’s challenges require us to get extra help and support.
+We all possess intrinsic resilience and strength to overcome adversity, but sometimes life’s challenges require us to get some extra help and support.

-While I have received training in many treatment approaches over the years, my approach really began to evolve after completing training in Eye Movement and Desensitization Reprocessing Therapy (EMDR) in 2015.
+While I have received training in a variety of treatment approaches over the years, my approach really began to evolve after completing training in Eye Movement and Desensitization Reprocessing Therapy (EMDR) in 2015.
 Through additional advanced training, I went on to become a certified EMDR therapist and consultant.

 Through this work, I am continually inspired by the resiliency of the human spirit, and the power within each of us to move towards healing and growth.

 In addition to my training in EMDR therapy, I continue utilize and to draw from indispensable tools and wisdom I have gained through training in Cognitive Behavioral therapy (CBT), Mindfulness Based cognitive therapy, and Dialectical Behavioral therapy (DBT).